stefanofa/awesome/TOPICS.md

 ## bounce

 *   [KevinGrajeda/tailwindcss-spring](https://github.com/KevinGrajeda/tailwindcss-spring) - A plugin for Tailwind CSS that adds spring animations using linear(), define just two parameters and let the plugin do the rest.

-## linear

-*   [KevinGrajeda/tailwindcss-spring](https://github.com/KevinGrajeda/tailwindcss-spring) - A plugin for Tailwind CSS that adds spring animations using linear(), define just two parameters and let the plugin do the rest.

-*   [makeplane/plane](https://github.com/makeplane/plane) - 🔥 🔥 🔥 Open Source JIRA, Linear, Monday, and Asana Alternative.
-Plane helps you track your issues, epics, and cycles the easiest way on the planet.

 ## spring